VIVxID/aptostat_gather/README.md

 - PHP
 - MySQL
 - Memcached
+- PHP-Memcached
 - Propel

-Aptostat_gather relies on the database schema which is used in Aptostat_api Follow the instructions in Apostat_api
+Aptostat_gather relies on the database schema which is used in Aptostat_api, and uses the same Propel object models.
+Follow the instructions in Apostat_api for setting up propel.

+Install memcached and set it up as a service.

+Run collectReports.php, fetchLive.php and fetchUptime.php as crontabs.
+We recommend 1-minute intervals for
+collectReports and fetchLive, and an hour for fetchUptime.